Applied Integrative Medicine Training

 Objectives – After completing the program, participants will be able to:

-• Describe the evidence and indications for complementary therapeutic approaches, such as acupuncture, mind-body therapies, manual medicine, neurofeedback, and others.
+- Describe the evidence, indications, and contraindications for complementary therapeutic approaches such as acupuncture, mind-body therapies, manual medicine, neurofeedback and more

 Read more on the AIM Outline.

 • Fundamentals of Integrative Medicine

 • Food As Medicine and Gut Health